All Episodes

 But yesterday, Iran's deputy foreign minister made a surprise comment to Iranian reporters, ruling out an agreement that involved giving up this stockpile that Iran has spent years and years and billions of dollars to amass.

-The export of stocks of enriched uranium is not in our program, and we do not intend sending them abroad, said the official Abbas Araki.
+The export of stocks of enriched uranium is not in our program, and we do not intend sending them abroad, said the official, Abbas Araki, told the Iranian media, according to the French news agency, there's no question of sending the stocks abroad.

 Well, everybody thought you were going to.

-Obama thought you were going to, the idiot John, I'm sorry, the Secretary of State John Kerry thought you were going to.
+The idiot John Kerry, sorry, the Secretary of State John Kerry thought you were going to.

-The American negotiating team, the United Nations all thought that you were going to keep the agreement.
+The American negotiating team, the United Nations, all thought that you were going to keep the agreement.

 This is what happens.